Rage Mode is an automatic overclocking feature created exclusively for RX 6800 XT and RX 6900 XT GPUs.

 How To Enable Rage Mode

-To get the most from your RX 6800 XT or RX 6900 XT, you will need to access the AMD Radeon Software.
+To maximize the performance of your RX 6800 XT or RX 6900 XT, you must utilize the AMD Radeon Software.

 This can be started either from the Windows system tray (the small red icon) or by right-clicking on your desktop and selecting the first option.

-Once the Radeon Software is open, click the Performance tab at the top and select Tuning.
+After opening Radeon Software, click the Performance tab upstairs and pick Tuning.

 This is the overclocking section of the software.
 All you need to do is select the Rage Mode tuning profile, and you can enjoy the performance increase.